kubevirt/user-guide/docs/latest_release_notes.md

 Released on: Thu Dec 6 10:15:51 2018 +0100

-- API: registryDisk got renamed to containreDisk
+- API: registryDisk got renamed to containerDisk
 - CI: User OKD 3.11
 - Fix: Tolerate if the PVC has less capacity than expected
 - Aligned to use ownerReferences